jimtyhurst/annotated_bibliography/building-community-notes.md

 ## References
 Listed in reverse chronological order.

 * David Spinks.
+2021-08-16. [[Greatest Hits] The Unbundling of Internet Communities w/ Greg Isenberg](https://pod.cmxhub.com/episodes/greg-isenberg).
+    * 3 key takeaways:
+        * The benefits of a community existing on a platform that was created specifically for their community and tailored to its mission
+        * The truth about venture capital funding in the community industry
+        * The impact of showing up for your community consistently and with deep commitment to its purpose
+* David Spinks.
 2021.
 [The business of belonging](https://wccls.bibliocommons.com/v2/record/S143C3868941): How to make community your competitive advantage.
     * People are looking for a sense of belonging.
     * [SPACES Model](https://cmxhub.com/the-spaces-model/): defining the business value of community: